danbovey/EmojiPanel/README.md

 ![EmojiPanel Logo](http://i.imgur.com/Os8izFU.png)
 # EmojiPanel for Twitter

+:warning: Twitter are rolling out their own Emoji Picker, finally!
+We hope Twitter looked at all 24,000 of you using this extension and built an emoji dropdown that everyone can enjoy!
+Thanks for your support. 🤗

+### Future of EmojiPanel

+I'm hoping to turn EmojiPanel into a generic JS implementation that can be used on any HTML input!
+Check this space!! :v:

+---

 An open-source Chrome Extension that adds a dropdown panel with all emojis to the Twitter tweet box :heart_eyes:.

 - :slightly_smiling_face: Open a panel with a simple integrated button